trivisha/Mik-AI/README.md

  Add file preview for uploads

-🙋‍♀️ Made with ❤️ by Shivangi Dubey
+🙋‍♀️ Made by Shivangi Dubey